Non-Uniform Quantum Fourier Transform: Quantum Algorithm for Non-Uniform Discrete Fourier Transform

-We now construct $U_{\vec{u}_r}$ for $r \ge 0$.
-The approach applies the previous constructions to compute $\vec{t} - \vec{s}/N$, followed by the implementation of $T_q\!\bigl(2N(\vec{t} - \vec{s}/N)\bigr)$ via quantum signal processing (QSP).
-Complex exponential factors are realized as rotations generated by $\sigma_Z$, and the weighted Chebyshev terms are summed using the linear combination of unitaries (LCU) method.
-As in \cref{ur1}, a parameter $p \in \mathbb{N}$ is introduced to approximate $\arccos(\cdot)$ with arbitrary precision and will later be fixed as needed.
-We also assume access to a specific state-preparation oracle.
+We construct \(U_{\vec{u}_r}\) for \(r \ge 0\) by first computing \(\vec{t} - \vec{s}/N\) using the preceding routines, and then implementing \(T_q\!\bigl(2N(\vec{t} - \vec{s}/N)\bigr)\) via quantum signal processing (QSP).
+Complex exponential factors are realized through \(\sigma_Z\)-generated rotations, and the weighted Chebyshev terms are combined using the linear combination of unitaries (LCU) technique.
+We further assume access to a suitable state-preparation oracle.

 \begin{assumption} We assume access to a state-preparation oracle

 where $\alpha'_{qr}$ are defined in \cref{a-coeffs} and \cref{alpha-prime-coeffs} with $\gamma = 1/2$. \end{assumption}

 \begin{prop} Let $m,p,K \in \mathbb{N}$ and $r \in \mathbb N \cup \{ 0 \}$. $U_{\vec u_r}$ can be implemented using $\mathcal{O}(m+n+p+\log K)$ qubits, $\mathcal{O}(1)$ queries to $O^{(m)}_{\vec t}$, $\mathcal{O}(n)$ Hadamard gates, $\mathcal{O}(m+p^2) \; \mathrm{CNOT}$ gates, $\mathcal{O}(m)$ Toffoli gates, $\mathcal{O}(m)$ $\sigma_X$ gates, and $\mathcal{O}(p+m)$ single-qubit controlled rotation gates.
 The corresponding quantum circuit has depth $\mathcal{O}(m + p\log p + \log K)$. \end{prop}